LAUGFS Holdings

 LAUGFS Holdings Limited is a Sri Lankan conglomerate. founded in 1995 by W.K.H.
-Wegapitiya and Thilak De Silva, LAUGFS has operations in over 20 industries, both domestically and internationally.
+Wegapitiya and Thilak De Silva, LAUGFS has operations in over 20 companies, both domestically and internationally.
 LAUGFS has an annual turnover exceeding and is supported by a workforce of over 3,000 professionals.

 LAUGFS is an acronym for Lanka Auto Gas Fuelling Systems.
 Initially established to serve the automotive, power, and energy sectors, the company has significantly expanded its operations beyond its original focus.
 Over the years, LAUGFS has diversified into a variety of industries, including leisure, retail, engineering, logistics, and pharmaceuticals.

-Milestones
+History

 LAUGFS Holdings Limited, a prominent Sri Lankan conglomerate founded in 1995 by W. K. H. Wegapitiya and Thilak de Silva, has significantly expanded its presence across diverse industries since its inception.
 The company began with pioneering initiatives such as Gas Auto Lanka, Sri Lanka's first auto gas conversion business, and subsequently diversified into various sectors.
 In 2000, LAUGFS ventured into consumer food retail by launching the country’s first 24-hour supermarket in Havelock Town, marking the start of its diversification strategy.
 By 2001, LAUGFS had entered the domestic LPG industry and manufactured high-capacity LPG storage tanks, meeting global standards.
 The company continued its expansion into petroleum retailing in 2004 with LAUGFS Petroleum (Pvt) Ltd.

 Throughout the years, LAUGFS expanded its portfolio to include sectors such as restaurants with the Jade restaurant chain in 2006, followed by entries into vehicle emission testing, lubricant production, and the leisure industry by 2014.
 Milestones include the IPO of LAUGFS Gas PLC in 2010 and the acquisition of international assets like Petredec Elpiji Ltd in Bangladesh in 2015, marking LAUGFS as the first Sri Lankan energy brand to go multinational.
 The company has also made significant contributions to renewable energy with projects like Sri Lanka's largest solar power project under LAUGFS Power in 2017.

 By 2023, LAUGFS Supermarkets had expanded to 38 locations, and LAUGFS Eco Sri had established its 95th vehicle emission testing centre.

+In 2025 Dhammika Perera acquired a 50% stake in Laugfs Holdings Ltd through his private vehicle, Vallibel Three (Pvt.)
+Ltd, buying 10.4% from W.K.H.
+Wegapitiya and 39.6% from U.K. Thilak De Silva, who resigned from the board of directors.